-In the first two miles of the trail to OK Slip Falls, there are several muddy sections, so hiking boots are highly recommended.
-The trail is still relatively new and there is ongoing work to add wooden walkways over the wet areas.
+In the first two miles - which are essentially flat - of the trail to OK Slip Falls, there are several muddy sections, so hiking boots are highly recommended.
 The last mile to the falls is in great shape.
 There are gradual ups and downs in the first 3 miles of the trail.
 The forests along the trail are mostly deciduous and mixed deciduous-coniferous, with many large trees, including red maple, beech, birches, aspens, white pine, and eastern hemlock.
 There are lovely mosses, wildflowers, and fungi found along the trail.
 The area between North River and Indian Lake contains vast wetlands and moose are often observed in this region, so watch for moose tracks!
 You can also find many bird species along with amphibians and reptiles on the hike.
 Photographic opportunities abound!

 OK Slip Falls is breathtaking and there are two lovely areas to view the waterfalls.
 The viewing areas are on the east side of a deep gorge, and the waterfall is viewed to the west.
 There is a hill to your back as you view the falls.
 Once the sun rises above the hill, the waterfalls are bathed in sunlight.
 If you are interested in photographing the falls, arriving during the morning works best, as the falls are shaded by afternoon (but still gorgeous even in shade!).